screen-share/element-capture/questionnaire.md

 ### 2.1.
 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-This feature does not, in itself, expose additional information to Web sites or third parties.
+This feature does not, in itself, expose additional information to Web sites or third-parties.
 This feature allows the shaping of information already exposed to Web sites that self-capture through pre-existing means (such as getDisplayMedia).

 ### 2.2.
 Do features in your specification expose the minimum amount of information necessary to enable their intended uses?